Geta/geta-notfoundhandler/README.md

 ```
 - OptimizelyScheduler - uses Optimizely to schedule job runs.
 An Optimizely scheduled job was added - <code>[Geta NotFoundHandler] Suggestions cleanup job</code>.

+Additionally, there are two optimizely scheduled jobs responsible for:
+- *[Geta NotFoundHandler] Index content URLs* - as mentioned before, this job indexes URLs of content.
+Usually, it is required to run this job only once.
+All new content is automatically indexed.
+But if for some reason content publish events are not firing when creating new content (for example, during the import), then you should set this job to run frequently.
+- *[Geta NotFoundHandler] Register content move redirects* - this job creates redirects based on registered moved content.
+Normally, this job is not required at all, but there might be situations when content move is registered but redirect creation is not completed.
+This could happen during deployments.
+In this case, you can manually run this job or schedule it to run time to time to fix such issues.

 # Troubleshooting